filkris/noc-port-monitor/README.md

 # NOC Port Monitor - Chrome Extension

-Chrome MV3 side panel extension for monitoring router port status changes from NOC Portal.
+**NOC Port Monitor** is a Google Chrome Extension built to assist Network Operations Center (NOC) teams in monitoring port status and network activity directly from the browser.
+It is a Chrome MV3 side panel extension designed for monitoring router port status changes from the NOC Portal.

 Built with React 19 + Vite 6 + Tailwind CSS 4.